Bhavyawahie/JDBC/README.md

 3. Configure your database connection details in the code, including the database URL, username, and password in a environment variable file (.env).

 4. Run the application and interact with the command-line interface to perform CRUD operations on student records.

+## Available Commands

+1. **ADD** - Add a new student to the database.
+   Usage: java -jar target/jdbc-student-management-app.jar add [options]

+   Options:
+   -n, --name <student_name>: Specify the name of the student.
+   -p, --phone <phone_number>: Specify the phone number of the student.
+   -c, --city <city_name>: Specify the city of residence of the student.

+2. **DELETE** - Delete a student from the database.
+   Usage: java -jar target/jdbc-student-management-app.jar delete [options]

+   Options:
+   -id, --student-id <student_id>: Specify the ID of the student to delete.

+3. **UPDATE** - Update a student in the database.
+   Usage: java -jar target/jdbc-student-management-app.jar update [options]

+   Options:
+   -id, --student-id <student_id>: Specify the ID of the student to update.
+   -n, --name <student_name>: Specify the updated name of the student.
+   -p, --phone <phone_number>: Specify the updated phone number of the student.
+   -c, --city <city_name>: Specify the updated city of residence of the student.

+4. **DISPLAY** - Display all students in the database.
+   Usage: java -jar target/jdbc-student-management-app.jar display

+5. **EXIT** - Exit the application.
+   Usage: java -jar target/jdbc-student-management-app.jar exit

 ## Contributions